Midweek dining on Key Biscayne

 Today’s menu.

-Main Course: Beef Bourguignon / Chicken Cordon Bleu / Bacalao Filet / Veggie Lasagna
+Main Course: Shredded Beef (Ropa vieja) / Honey Mustard Chicken / Bacalao Filet / Beef Lasagna

 The Golden-Hog has a complete line of specialty groceries for delivery.